carlacummins/ena-covid19-docs/submission_workshop/register_samples.md

 curl -u username:password -F "SUBMISSION=@submission.xml" -F "SAMPLE=@samples.xml" "https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/"
 ```

 Again, you should receive a receipt XML with information about submission success and accession numbers.
-Note that this time, you
-will receive a `<SAMPLE>` tag for each submitted sample (in this case, 3).
-Please take note of each sample alias and accession as
-we will use these later to submit data files against.
+Note that this time, you will receive a `<SAMPLE>` tag for each submitted sample (in this case, 3).
+Please take note of each sample alias and accession as we will use these later to submit data files against.

 For more general information on programmatic sample registration, please see [our documentation](https://ena-docs.readthedocs.io/en/latest/submit/samples/programmatic.html).

 #### Modifying a sample
 Sample metadata can be updated at a later date.
-This can be achieved by editing the sample XML file to update the relevant fields,
-and resubmitting with a submission XML containing the `<MODIFY/>` action in place of `<ADD/>`.
+This can be achieved by editing the sample XML file to update the relevant fields, and resubmitting with a submission XML containing the `<MODIFY/>` action in place of `<ADD/>`.

-First, check your submitted sample in our browser using one of your accessions in the search box: https://wwwdev.ebi.ac.uk/ena/browser/home
+1. First, check your submitted sample in our browser using one of your accessions in the search box: [https://wwwdev.ebi.ac.uk/ena/browser/home](https://wwwdev.ebi.ac.uk/ena/browser/home)

-Now, open the `samples.xml` file and update a metadata field of your choice. e.g. new collection date.
+2. Now, open the `samples.xml` file and update a metadata field of your choice. e.g. new collection date.
 Save the file.

-This time, we will submit with the `submission_modify.xml`, which instructs the service to update an existing sample.
-This uses the alias
-to detect existing samples, so it is important not to change the alias.
+3. This time, we will submit with the `submission_modify.xml`, which instructs the service to update an existing sample.
+The update uses the alias to detect existing samples, so it is important not to change the alias.
 ```bash
 curl -u username:password -F "SUBMISSION=@submission_modify.xml" -F "SAMPLE=@samples.xml" "https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/"
 ```